-Dr. Sidle is one of the leading septo-rhinoplasty and rhinoplasty surgeons at Northwestern Memorial Hospital in Chicago.
-He is Board Certified by the American Board of Facial Plastic and Reconstructive Surgery and the American Board of Otolaryngology-Head and Neck Surgery and has extensive surgical expertise in primary and revision rhinoplasty for the improvement of both appearance and breathing.
-Dr. Sidle also as extensive experience in Ethic Rhinoplasty.
-His experience, location, and double board certification make him an expert in Chicago Rhinoplasty.
+Dr. Sidle is one of the leading septorhinoplasty and rhinoplasty surgeons at Northwestern Memorial Hospital in Chicago.
+He is Board Certified by the American Board of Facial Plastic and Reconstructive Surgery and the American Board of Otolaryngology-Head and Neck Surgery.
+He has extensive surgical expertise in primary and revision rhinoplasty for the improvement of both appearance and breathing.
+Dr. Sidle also has extensive experience in Ethic Rhinoplasty.
+His experience, location, and double board certification make him an expert in Rhinoplasty Surgery in Chicago Area.

 Rhinoplasty is often referred to as septorhinoplasty because rhinoplasty and septoplasty are often performed at the same time.
 Rhinoplasty for aesthetics and for breathing is considered one of the most difficult of all the surgeries since it requires the technical skills to repair the septum while ensuring the external shape of the nose is aesthetically pleasing.
 Dr. Sidle possesses special interest and expertise in septorhinoplasty, originating from his specialized training in Ear Nose and Throat Surgery and Facial Plastic Surgery.

 What can I expect during my rhinoplasty consultation?